KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 # Work lists
 <b>1.
 Gather the information</b>

-    - How to import deep learning model on Raspberry pi 3
+    - How to transplant deep learning model on Raspberry pi 3
     - Fire images